Colors: Graphite, Lavender, Olive, White

 The Galaxy Buds 2 shares the same MSRP as another pair of popular entry-level wireless ANC earbuds, the Beats Studio Buds.
 It also comes in at a lower price point than the Galaxy Buds Pro, which originally hit store shelves at $199, but is currently on sale for $169 at Best Buy (opens in new tab).
 Furthermore, you can score these buds for much less than category leaders like the $249 AirPods Pro and $279 Sony WH-1000XM4.

-That's also to say nothing of the new Samsung Galaxy Buds 2 Pro, the latest entry in the Galaxy Buds lineup of earbuds, that's coming August 28 for $229.
-It's looking like a strong contender and a worthwhile option if you don't mind spending a bit more.
+There's also the new Samsung Galaxy Buds 2 Pro, the latest entry in the Galaxy Buds lineup of earbuds that arrived on August 28 2022 for $229.
+They offer excellent active noise cancellation in a very compact case and can deliver 24-bit HiFi Sound.

 Samsung Galaxy Buds 2 review: Design and comfort